nklerk/esp8266-wifi-Pronto-IR/README.md

 # esp8266-wifi-Pronto-IR
 A arduino project that makes it possible to send IR codes over a WiFi connection.
 This project will set you back somewhere between 2$ and 4$.
-If you like this project then please donate: https://www.paypal.me/NielsdeKlerk
+If you like this project then please consider a donation: https://www.paypal.me/NielsdeKlerk

 ## Requirements:
 - A Wemos D1 Mini (ESP8266) or similar.